Torre Moeve

 The Torre Moeve (Moeve Tower) is a skyscraper located in the Cuatro Torres Business Area in Madrid, Spain.
-With a height of 248.3 m and 45 floors, it is the second tallest of the four buildings in the Cuatro Torres Business Area complex, surpassed by Torre de Cristal by less than a metre.
+With a height of 248.3 m and 45 floors, it is the second tallest building in Madrid and the second tallest in the Cuatro Torres Business Area after Torre de Cristal, which is taller by less than a metre.
 It is the second tallest building in Spain and the 5th tallest building in the European Union.

 It was successively named the Torre Repsol, the Torre Caja Madrid, the Torre Bankia, the Torre Cepsa between 2014 and 2024, and currently the Torre Moeve, depending on which major Spanish company had the lease.

+History

 Designed by Lord Foster — and this also colloquially referred to as the Torre Foster, — it was built by a joint venture of Dragados and Fomento de Construcciones y Contratas.

 The tower was initially known as Torre Repsol and would have served as headquarters for Repsol YPF oil and gas company.
 During the construction of the tower, Repsol decided to change the location of its future headquarters and the financial institution Caja Madrid purchased the building for €815 million in August 2007.

 In 2016 it was bought by Amancio Ortega, Europe's richest man and founder of global fashion group and Zara owner Inditex (ITX.MC), for €490 million euros through his property investment arm, Pontegadea Inmobiliaria, one of the biggest property companies in Spain.
 He purchased the tower from Abu Dhabi tycoon Khadem al-Qubaisi, whose fund had exercised a last-minute purchase option from Spanish lender Bankia (BKIA.MC), its previous owner.

 The current name of the tower refers to the energy company Moeve, previously known as Cepsa, headquartered in the building.
 It is likely to change its name once again if Moeve goes ahead with the plan to move its HQ to another part of Madrid.